grtjn/ml-google-maps-ng/CONTRIBUTING.md

-# Contributing to slush-marklogic-node
+# Contributing to ml-google-maps-ng

-slush-marklogic-node welcomes new contributors.
+ml-google-maps-ng welcomes new contributors.
 This document will guide you through the process.

  - [Question or Problem?](#question)